 Sarah Janisse Brown, the creator of the Thinking Tree books and the concept of Fun-Schooling, has created a huge variety of books on topics for different age groups from preschool to adult.
 Some of the many topics are science, history, spelling, handwriting, money, journalism, fashion, Bible, sports, inventors, and even Minecraft™.
 She packages some of them together in curriculum bundles for each grade and further designates packages for either boys or girls.
 She has also created individual resources for students with dyslexia or dyscalculia, and grade-level bundles for those with dyslexia or ADHD.

 Brown’s fantastic artwork will probably grab your attention first.
 Most of these books are heavily illustrated, and most of them provide opportunities for children to color in the illustrations.
 Thinking Tree books are printed in black and white for that purpose.
 However, these are not primarily coloring books.
 Rather they are guided-journaling books that encourage students to explore the outdoors or dive into a specific topic, researching what they're interested in by using books, documentaries, and websites.

-I’ll focus on two of The Thinking Tree books to give you a better idea of how they work.
+I’ll focus on two of the Thinking Tree books to give you a better idea of how they work.

 Often the journaling pages direct the student to go outside for a nature walk and draw certain animals or flowers from seaside areas.
-There are also many pictures or drawings of plants and animals from seaside areas to research and either color or draw some of them.
+There are also many pictures and drawings of plants and animals from seaside areas to research.
+Students might color or draw some of them.
 (Sometimes it’s hard to identify a flower without the color.)
 If you aren’t by the beach, students can use books or other resources for their observations.
-Seaside Science includes many pages for adding the student’s own photos, artwork, and nature walk findings.
-A student can literally add color to every page of this book as well as the cover.
+Seaside Science includes many pages for adding the student’s own photos, artwork, and nature-walk findings.
+A student can literally add color to every page of this book as well as to the cover.

 Time Travel World History: Heroes & Villains of History